CocevDmitrii/EasyGifAnimator/README.md

+Termux virtual root
-How to install proot in termux area
+[How to install proot in termux area]